-The Board of Directors held a total of eight meetings during the course of 2017.
-All meetings are called for by way of a formal invitation in advance, in order to allow adequate time for members' to attend.
+The Board of Directors held a total of eight meetings during the course of 2016.
+All meetings are called for by way of a formal invitation to members at least seven days in advance, in order to allow adequate time for members' to ensure attendance.
 Each time a meeting is called for, a formal agenda is shared with members along with all necessary supporting documents prior to the meeting to allow members sufficient time to review.
 Board meetings are held when a quorum is met, with at least three members present, otherwise the meeting may be adjourned until a legal quorum is met.
 The Board Secretary ensures that minutes are recorded and formally signed off by members once they are in agreement.
 Board meetings are always conducted in line with the Company's Memorandum and Articles of Association as well as in conformity to the Company's laws and executive regulations.

-Board of Directors' Meetings during the year 2017
+Board of Directors' Meetings during the year 2016